danielgom3z/danielgom3z.github.io/_pages/quantum_battery.md

 effects to revolutionise energy harvesting and storage.

-We aim to develop a **photo-rechargeable quantum battery**: a device that relies on quantum mechanical effects termed super-absorption reversible and super-radiance for achieving ultrafast charging and discharging of an energy storage device.
-These unparalleled speeds could be advantageous in several applications such as fast EV charging stations.
+We aim to develop a **photo-rechargeable quantum battery**: a device that relies on quantum mechanical effects (termed super-absorption reversible and super-radiance) for achieving ultrafast charging and discharging of an energy storage device.
+High speed charging could be advantageous in several applications such as in fast EV charging stations.

 However, to date a quantum
 battery remains as a thought experiment.